oletizi/avi-docs/src/site/docs/16.3/vantage-interaction-with-vcenter/index.md

 ---
 ### Description

 Avi Vantage may be deployed with a VMware cloud in either No Access, Read Access, or Write Access mode.
-Each mode results in escalating functionality and automation, but also requires higher levels of privilege for the Vantage Controller within VMware vCenter.
+Each mode results in escalating functionality and automation, but also requires higher levels of privilege for the Avi Controller within VMware vCenter.

 See <a href="/docs/16.3/orchestrator-access-modes/">Orchestrator Access Modes</a> for more information on access modes, and <a href="/docs/16.3/installing-avi-vantage-for-vmware-vcenter-16-2-1/">this KB</a> for instructions on installing Avi Vantage into a VMware vCenter environment.

+Note: vMotion is not supported.

 ### Initial Discovery (Read operation)